 Depending on the brand or recipe, the ingredients in barbecue sauce can vary widely.
 However, these are some of the ingredients you’re likely to find in BBQ sauce with varying amounts to give each brand a unique flavor:

-Vinegar, tomato paste or ketchup, sugar or brown sugar, molasses, onion powder, liquid smoke, mustard, black pepper, Worcestershire sauce, hot sauce.
+Distilled vinegar, apple cider vinegar, tomato paste, tomato sauce, ketchup, sugar or brown sugar, molasses, onion powder, chili peppers, liquid smoke, mustard, black pepper, Worcestershire sauce, hot sauce.

 Depending on what recipe you use or what brand you buy, you may find some, all, or just a few of these ingredients in your barbecue sauce ingredients list.